Fort McHenry: War of 1812

-The Americans, under the command of Major George Armistead, lost four killed—including one black soldier, Private William Williams, and a woman who was cut in half by a bomb as she carried supplies to the troops—and 24 wounded.
+The Americans, under the command of Major George Armistead, lost four killed—one woman was cut in half by a bomb as she carried supplies to the troops—and 24 wounded, including one black soldier, Private William Williams.
 At one point during the bombardment, a bomb crashed through the fort's powder magazine.
 However, either the rain extinguished the fuse or the bomb was a dud.

 Star-Spangled Banner

-Washington lawyer Francis Scott Key went to Baltimore to negotiate the release of Dr. William Beanes, a civilian prisoner of war, and there he witnessed the bombardment from a nearby truce ship.
+Washington lawyer Francis Scott Key went to Baltimore to negotiate the release of Dr. William Beans, a civilian prisoner of war, and there he witnessed the bombardment from a nearby truce ship.
 An oversized American flag had been sewn by Mary Pickersgill for $405.90 in anticipation of the British attack on the fort.
 Key saw the flag emerge intact in the dawn of September 14, and he was so moved that he began to compose "Defence of Fort M'Henry" set to the tune "To Anacreon in Heaven".
-It was renamed "The Star-Spangled Banner" and became the United States' national anthem.
+It was renamed "The Star-Spangled Banner" and became the United States' national anthem, and has even been translated into various languages, targeted mostly for US immigrants who later acquired American citizenship.